 Impact on Immigration

-Adjudication withheld can have serious immigration implications, potentially affecting visa applications, green card processes, and citizenship eligibility.
+Withheld adjudication can have profound immigration implications, potentially affecting visa applications, green card processing, and citizenship eligibility.

-Can Adjudication Withheld Be Expunged or Sealed in Florida?
+Can an Adjudication Withheld Be Expunged or Sealed in Florida?

-Adjudication withheld is a legal status in Florida that often permits individuals to seal their criminal records immediately after the completion of their sentence or probation.
-However, it is important to note that this status does not directly qualify for expungement.
-Under Florida law (§943.0585), the eligibility for expungement is primarily limited to cases that have been dismissed, where the individual has been acquitted, or where the charges have been officially dropped by the prosecutor.
+Adjudication withheld is a legal status in Florida that often allows individuals to seal their criminal records immediately upon completing their sentence or probation.
+However, it is essential to note that this status does not, in itself, qualify for expungement.
+Under Florida law (§943.0585), eligibility for expungement is primarily limited to cases that have been dismissed, in which the individual has been acquitted, or in which the prosecutor has officially dropped the charges.

 Crimes Ineligible for Record Sealing Even With Adjudication Withheld